MoonPoet/xaprb-src/content/about.md

 The only dimension where I'm outside the norm is Intentional.
 Thus, you are unlikely to find me too extreme in my views, but if you are extremely Altruistic, you might feel I'm not caring enough.
-I do care, but as a CEO I have to balance my caring with a business focus.
+I do care, but I have to balance my caring with a business focus.

 ### Strengths and Weaknesses